Freight 101 Blog

 2025 Red Sea Outlook

-Hopefully the crisis will end soon, which would likely cause an initial period of disruption as schedules adjust, but eventual stabilization could lead to rates finally lowering.
+Hopefully Red Sea transit can soon resume, which would likely cause an initial period of disruption as schedules adjust, but eventual stabilization could lead to rates finally lowering.

 Get real-time updates and expert insights with Freightos Terminal